HackingHealthHamilton/HackingHealthHamilton.github.io/_posts/2019-09-04-Join Us Hacking Health Hamilton Hackathon 2019.md

 ### [Join US](https://www.eventbrite.ca/e/hacking-health-hamilton-hackathon-2019-tickets-60104994657)

 ### Sponsor this special weekend
-Each year, our sponsors help Hacking Hacking Hamilton unite emerging healthcare professionals, developers, designers, bussin, and educators.
-Our sponsors make it possible for participants to prensent and build something they're proud of.
+Each year, our sponsors help Hacking Hacking Hamilton unite emerging healthcare professionals, developers, designers, businessman, and educators.
+Our sponsors make it possible for participants to present and build something they're proud of.

 Interested in sponsoring? <a href="mailto:hamilton@hackinghealth.ca.com">Contact us</a>